zalf-rpm/monica-documentation/JSON_config_files/config_sim_json.md

 3. **at** which time/condition to write a result, which doesn't aggregate results
 4. **while** some condition is true, aggregate results

-ISO-Dates are allowed to contain placeholders (**x**), which means that the year, month or day is unspecified and thus every available value is used.
+ISO-Dates can contain placeholders (**x**).
+Every possible value for the year, month, or day of the placeholder is used.

 #### available events

-Additionally to date patterns every workstep generates an events with named like the Workstep, e.g. there are events like Sowing, Harvest, AutomaticSowing, SetValue etc.
+Additional to the date patterns, each workstep generates an event with the same name, e.g. there are events like Sowing, Harvest, AutomaticSowing, SetValue etc.

 * **Stage-1**, **Stage-2**, ...
 * **emergence**